-Artificial intelligence refers to the ability of computers and machines to perform tasks with human-like intelligence.
+AI refers to the ability of computers and machines to perform tasks with human-like intelligence.
 Often, this refers to machine learning or an AI application that allows a computer to teach itself things as it's given information.
-For example, machine learning is what enables tools like spell check or grammar check to work.
+For example, machine learning enables tools like spell check or grammar check to work.

-With AI at a turning point, it's becoming a more valuable tool in business than ever before.
+It's no surprise that big tech companies are investing tens of billions of dollars in data center buildouts to run computing power for AI.
+With AI at a turning point, it's becoming a more valuable tool in business than ever.

-For businesses, these technologies have a wide range of applications, and many publicly traded companies have begun experimenting with AI tools or using them in everyday functions.
+These technologies have a wide range of applications for businesses, and many publicly traded companies have begun experimenting with AI tools or are using them in everyday functions.

 1. AI for customer service

 Some AI stocks have gone even further with AI customer service.
 Lemonade (NASDAQ:LMND), the insurance company, uses AI chatbots to handle customer queries about new policies and claims.
-Lemonade's AI bots, AI Jim and AI Maya, run on an AI-powered decision-making layer, which takes data on the applicant, other available data, and comparison data to help price insurance premiums.
+Lemonade's AI bots, AI Jim and AI Maya, run on an AI-powered decision-making layer, which takes data on the applicant, comparison data, and other available data to help price insurance premiums.
+As early as 2018, AI Maya was handling 19% of support requests from start to finish.

-AI chatbots can also help businesses serve customers faster and help them save on customer service labor, and they're likely to become more commonly used as the technology gets even better.
+AI chatbots can help businesses serve customers faster and save on customer service labor.
+And they're likely to become more common as the technology improves.

 2. AI for hiring

-Microsoft's Linkedin has used artificial intelligence tools for years and recently added a feature that helps recruiters write job descriptions.
-It has also used AI tools to match job seekers with opportunities and help users connect to others who might have similar interests.
+Increasingly, companies are also using large language models like ChatGPT to write announcements for job openings, a key component of recruiting.
+Microsoft's (NASDAQ:MSFT) LinkedIn has used AI tools for years and recently added a feature that helps recruiters write job descriptions.
+It has also used AI tools to match job seekers with opportunities and help users connect with others who might share interests.
+LinkedIn also uses AI as a writing assistant for users, and offers AI-powered coaching so users can improve their resumes and job prospects.

-Amazon (AMZN 3.43%) has developed its own internal AI hiring tool called an Automated Applicant Evaluation that determines how qualified job applicants are by comparing their resumes to the resumes of current Amazon workers in that same role.
+Amazon (NASDAQ:AMZN) has developed its own internal AI hiring tool, Automated Applicant Evaluation.
+The tool determines how qualified job applicants are by comparing their resumes to those of current Amazon workers in the same role.

 3. AI for marketing

 Increasingly, AI is also being used for content generation.
-Coca-Cola (KO 0.0%) just launched a contest open to anyone to make digital art using Coca-Cola's brand assets and OpenAI's DALL-E image generation AI.
-The company is expected to announce the results of the contest this summer, and the winning submission could appear on a billboard in Times Square and in London's Piccadilly Circus.
+Coca-Cola (NYSE:KO) launched a contest open to anyone to make digital art using Coca-Cola's brand assets and OpenAI's DALL-E image-generation AI.
+The company said the winning submission could appear on a billboard in Times Square and in London's Piccadilly Circus.

 4. AI for sales

-Increasingly, AI is also being used in sales, and sales teams seem to be among the early adopters of generative AI tools like ChatGPT.
+AI is increasingly being used in sales as well.
+Sales teams seem to be among the early adopters of generative AI tools like ChatGPT.

 Microsoft launched Viva Sales, a generative AI application that helps salespeople write customized emails and recommendations to their customers.
-Salesforce (CRM 0.42%) launched a similar tool called Einstein GPT, which creates personalized content across every Salesforce cloud to make employees more productive.
+Salesforce (NYSE:CRM) launched a similar tool called Einstein GPT, which creates personalized content across every Salesforce cloud to make employees more productive.
+Salesforce also launched Agentforce, a broad AI agent that helps sales reps with sales, service, and correspondence, automating tasks like scheduling and responding to inquiries.

-AI can also help organizations analyze the large volumes of data that are generated from sales pitches and agreements and learn and apply them to improve success rates.
+AI can also help organizations analyze the large volumes of data generated by sales pitches and agreements and then learn and apply them to improve success rates.
+Like other functions, AI can also help salespeople by automating tedious tasks.
+According to HubSpot (NYSE:HUBS), sales professionals save more than two hours a day by using AI to automate tasks.

-Additionally, AI tools can simplify and even completely handle some administrative tasks.
-It can help employees write better emails and generate better responses.
+AI tools can simplify and even completely handle some administrative tasks.
+It can even help employees write better emails and generate better responses.

 Related investment topics